ArweaveTeam/arweave/content_policy_docs.md

 If you wish to add more content policy or transaction blacklist files, restart the miner with the additional command argument(s) specifying the file(s).
 ## Clean Up Old Data

-The firewall filters every incoming transaction and every incoming block.
+The content policy firewall filters every incoming transaction and every incoming block.
 However, your node may already store the data which does not comply with the configured policies.

 To scan and clean up the disk, run this in your miner console: